Singh-Ish/selfassessment/README.md

 # SA Portal

-Self Assessment portal is to get
+Self Assessment portal is to get Student's Assessment about themself and other team members based on the defined rubrics metrix.

 # Features